enoonan/advent-of-code-2023/day-03/README.md

 ## Woof

 I found this one challenging.
+Code is ugly as F and I don't much feel like cleaning it up.

 Probably could have done it a lot easier in an other language - I had the solution in my head and just couldn't get it out.